Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Single-Agent Systems

 For example, \cite{sporns2000plasticity} designed a value system in the NOMAD mobile robot, driven by the object -- ``taste'' to modulate changes in connections between visual and motor neurons, thus linking specific visual responses to appropriate motor outputs. \cite{prescott2006robot} described the robotic architecture embedding of a high-level model of the basal ganglia and related nuclei based on varying motivational and sensory inputs, such as fear and hunger, to generate coherent sequences of robot behavior.

 Especially based on the principles of neuromodulation in the mammalian brain, \cite{cox2009neuromodulation} presents a strategy for controlling autonomous robots.
 They used a cognitive robot -- CARL-1, to test the hypothesis that neuromodulatory activity can shape learning, drive attention, and select actions.
 The experiments demonstrated that the robot could learn to approach and move away from stimuli by predicting the positive or negative value.
+Moreover, \cite{fiore2014keep} shows the putative functions ascribed to dopamine (DA) emerging from the combination of a standard computational mechanism coupled with differential sensitivity to the presence of DA across the striatum through testing on the simulated humanoid robot iCub interacting with a mechatronic board.

-Recently, \cite{fiore2014keep} shows the putative functions ascribed to dopamine (DA) emerging from the combination of a standard computational mechanism coupled with differential sensitivity to the presence of DA across the striatum through testing on the simulated humanoid robot iCub interacting with a mechatronic board.
-However, it is worth mentioning that the current trend tries to blur the line between designing value systems that follow the neuroanatomy and biology of the brain and artificial neural networks (ANN) that are biologically inspired but less anatomically accurate \cite{merrick2017value}.
+To summarize, although researchers have proposed numerous neuroanatomical models, the most common node type is the leaky integrator neural unit.
+Leaky integrator units have the differential equations Eq. \eqref{leaky}.
+Where $x$ is the activation potential of the neuron, $I$ is the input to the neuron, $L$ is the rate of ``leak'' of potential, and $t$ is time.
+Additionally, researchers use leaky integrator units to model intrinsic motivations, such as novelty, in cognitive models of value systems.
+It is worth mentioning that the current trend tries to blur the line between designing value systems that follow the neuroanatomy and biology of the brain and artificial neural networks (ANN) that are biologically inspired but less anatomically accurate \cite{merrick2017value}.
+The following section examines the ANN as a value system.